2014 Oxford City Council election

 The elections for Oxford City Council took place on Thursday 22 May 2014.
-As Oxford City Council is elected by halves, one seat in each of the 24 wards is up for election, apart from in Summertown ward where both seats are up for election following the resignation of Councillor Stuart McCready on 3 April 2014.
+As Oxford City Council is elected by halves, one seat in each of the 24 wards was up for election, apart from in Summertown ward where both seats were up for election following the resignation of Councillor Stuart McCready on 3 April 2014.

 Overall turnout was 37%, up from 29.4% in 2012.